Planning a Visit

 The admission office is open during the week from 8:30 a.m. to 5 p.m. and on select Saturdays in both the fall and spring.
 Information sessions and campus tours are available throughout the year—when you request a visit online, you will select a specific date and time.

-**DATE CHANGE: This event is now taking place on Saturday, May 9th.** Join us for Junior Visit Day, an exploration of the college admission process.
+Junior Visit Day is an exploration of the college admission process.
 Need some financial aid myths busted?
 Wondering how to write a personal statement?
-On Saturday, May 9th, from 8:30am to 1:00pm, high school juniors and their families can visit Reed and take workshops from our experienced admission counselors on these and other topics.
+High school juniors and their families can visit Reed and take workshops from our experienced admission counselors on these and other topics.
 Ask questions and get answers while experiencing Reed’s campus, including lunch and info sessions—plus tours of our campus and our brand new Performing Arts Building.
 This event is open to current high school juniors only.

-The main day of events is Monday, April 13.
-Admitted students living more than 100 miles from Reed are welcome to spend one night—Sunday, April 12, or Monday, April 13—as a guest in a residence hall.
+Admitted students living more than 100 miles from Reed are welcome to spend one night as a guest in a residence hall.
 If you are within 100 miles of Reed and want to stay overnight on campus, please make arrangements to do so on another night in April.

 At Discover Reed, our fall preview day, students get the most in-depth introduction to the college we offer, including special tours of the canyon and research reactor, panels on everything from academics to applications, to life outside the classroom, lunch with current students, and open houses with offices like Life Beyond Reed and Academic Support.
 (Take a look at the 2014 schedule.)
 High school seniors may also register for a slumber-party style night in the dorm that includes special evening events.
 Discover Reed is currently closed, but look for it again next year.